tryigit/PlayIntegrityFix/Strong Template/README.md

 This folder:
 */data/adb/*

-You don't need to modify the pif.json file.
+You don't need to modify the pif.json file, just copy it.
 Just modify the keybox.xml file and type this command.

 *su -c killall com.google.android.gms.unstable*